CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	> sudo python ./start_gw.py &
 	> disown %1

-Otherwise, use cmd.sh to execute the main operations on the gateway as described in the [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_advanced/README.md#use-cmdsh-to-interact-with-the-gateway).
+Otherwise, use cmd.sh to execute the main operations on the gateway as described in the [gateway advanced README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_advanced/README.md#use-cmdsh-to-interact-with-the-gateway).

+With the latest gateway version on the github, you also have in lora_gateway/scripts an update_gw.sh script that updates your gateway with future latest versions.
+Simple go into lora_gateway/scripts and type:

+	> ./update_gw.sh

+If you have an existing /home/pi/lora_gateway folder, then it will preserve all you existing configuration files (i.e. key_*, global_conf.json, local_conf.json, clouds.json and radio.makefile).
+As the repository does not have a gateway_id.txt file, it will also preserve your gateway id.

+**Note that you can also use this script to install a completely new gateway with the latest gateway version** by downloading from the github the gw_advanced/scripts/update_gw.sh script (switch in raw mode and save the script on your computer), copy it on your Raspberry gateway (using scp for instance) in /home/pi and then simply run the script (you may need to add execution right with chmod +x update_gw.sh).

 **NEW**
 =======